kevin-moorer/devbox/README.md

 Now, you can reach the webroot with `http://localhost:8081`.
 Also you can find a working installation of PhpMyAdmin under `http://localhost:8081/phpMyAdmin/`.

-local.aetv.com is setup and ready to use with the DocumentRoot using /webroot (mapped to share dir webroot)

 The Mysql password for root is empty.

 To login into the VM type